MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/security.md

 ## No support for Transparent Data Encryption at rest

 [Transparent Data Encryption (TDE)](../../relational-databases/security/encryption/transparent-data-encryption.md) is not supported for data sent to or received from the external script runtime.
-The reason is that the external process (R or Python) runs outside the SQL Server process.
+The reason is that the external process runs outside the SQL Server process.
 Therefore, data used by the external runtime is not protected by the encryption features of the database engine.
 This behavior is no different than any other client running on the SQL Server computer that reads data from the database and makes a copy.

-As a consequence, TDE **is not** applied to any data that you use in R or Python scripts, or to any data saved to disk, or to any persisted intermediate results.
+As a consequence, TDE **is not** applied to any data that you use in external scripts, or to any data saved to disk, or to any persisted intermediate results.
 However, other types of encryption, such as Windows BitLocker encryption or third-party encryption applied at the file or folder level, still apply.

 In the case of [Always Encrypted](../../relational-databases/security/encryption/overview-of-key-management-for-always-encrypted.md), external runtimes do not have access to the encryption keys.
 Therefore, data cannot be sent to the scripts.

 ## Next steps

 In this article, you learned the components and interaction model of the security architecture built into the [extensibility framework](../../advanced-analytics/concepts/extensibility-framework.md).
-Key points covered in this article include the purpose of launchpad, SQLRUserGroup and worker accounts, process isolation of R and Python, and how user identities are mapped to worker accounts.
+Key points covered in this article include the purpose of launchpad, SQLRUserGroup and worker accounts, process isolation of external scripts, and how user identities are mapped to worker accounts.

 As a next step, review the instructions for [granting permissions](../../advanced-analytics/security/user-permission.md).
 For servers that use Windows authentication, you should also review [Add SQLRUserGroup to a database login](../../advanced-analytics/security/create-a-login-for-sqlrusergroup.md) to learn when additional configuration is required.